pdjr-archive/venus-signalk-tank-service/README.md

    ```

 4. Open ```tankservice.py``` in a text editor and change the
-   values of SIGNALK_SERVER and SIGNALK_TANKS to suit your needs.
+   values of SIGNALK_SERVER and maybe SIGNALK_TANKS and
+   HIDE_PRODUCT_ID to suit your needs.

-   SIGNALK_SERVER should specify the hostname/IP address and port
+   SIGNALK_SERVER specifies the hostname/IP-address and port
    number of your Signal K server.
    Use ```SIGNALK_SERVER = '127.0.0.1:3000'``` if Signal K is
-   running on its defaultt port on the Venus host.
+   running on its default port on the Venus host.

+   SIGNALK_TANKS specifies which tanks on SIGNALK_HOST should
+   be maintained as Venus services.
-   If you set ```SIGNALK_TANKS = []``` then all the tanks available
+   Setting ```SIGNALK_TANKS = []``` will cause all the tanks
-   on SIGNALK_HOST will be automatically recovered.
+   available on SIGNALK_HOST will be automatically processed.

    If you want to process just some tanks or you want to adjust the
    value Signal K returns for tank capacity, then you can specify the